charlie-gallagher/cpu/README.md

 I just implemented a very basic assembler so you don't have to know the opcodes to use the CPU.
 (In otherwise, it recognizes mnemonics.)
 It recognizes all of the opcodes and some symbolic constants like `IO_START`, which is the section of memory that prints after each clock cycle.
+This is defined in `include/main.h`, so you can set your own value there.
+Currently, it's set to the last 16 bytes in RAM.